-Risks related to our industry and the regulatory environment in which we operate
+Risks related to our industry and the regulatory environment in which we operate community.
+Demonstrating the safety and efficacy of a drug candidate and obtaining regulatory approvals will not guarantee future revenue.

 A drug candidate may not achieve adequate market acceptance among physicians, patients, third-party payors and others in the medical community necessary for commercial success.